codefresh-io/docs.codefresh.io/_docs/deployments/kubernetes/custom-kubectl-commands.md

 toc: true
 ---

-As explained in [Kubernetes deployment options]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/), Codefresh has built-in functionality for deploying to Kubernetes clusters.
+As described in [Deployment options for Kubernetes]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/), Codefresh has built-in functionality for deploying to Kubernetes clusters.

 For maximum flexibility with cluster deployments, you can run your own custom `kubectl` commands in a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).
 [Kubectl](https://kubernetes.io/docs/reference/kubectl/overview/){:target="\_blank"} is the command line interface for managing kubernetes clusters.